María Josefa Huarte Beaumont

-María Josefa Huarte Beaumont or mecenas; benefactora; Maria Josefa Huarte Beaumont (25 May 1927 – 8 February 2015) was a Spanish art collector and philanthropist.
+María Josefa Huarte Beaumont (25 May 1927 – 8 February 2015) was a Spanish art collector and philanthropist.
 She is known for donating her modern art collection (and a building to put it in) to the University of Navarra.

 Life

 Beaumont was born in Pamplona.
 Her father was Felix Huarte who was a successful builder.
 Her mother was Adriana Beaumont Galduroz.
 She was the third of four children.
 Beaumont spent time travelling with her husband and she would see and buy modern art that appealed to her.

 She decided to leave her collection to the University of Navarra in 2008 and she commissioned the architect Rafael Moneo to build a home for it.
 The collection of 48 pieces of art was by nineteen artists.
 The focus of the collection is on geometric contemporary abstract art by Spanish artists but there are exceptions to this.
 Moneo commented on how Beaumont did not interfere with his design but was very supportive of his proposals.
 Moneo chose an abstract design for the new building to mirror the collection.
 The building is part of the university but it is intended to be a cultural hub as well for Pamplona.